 According to the FDA, Viagra is generally safe for healthy men.
 But like all medicines, it may produce specific side effects.
 The side effects are typical and go away after a few hours as the drug drains out of the body.

-Some side effects of Viagra are:
+Some Viagra side effects are:

-Your symptoms may be more severe if you exceed the recommended dose.
+However, your symptoms may be more severe if you exceed the recommended dose.
 Often, underlying diseases and drug interactions can produce severe side effects.

 It is advisable to discuss your medical history with your doctor before taking Viagra.
 You may be on medications or have conditions that negatively interact with Viagra.
-In that case, you may need to explore alternatives.

 What is Viagra used for other than ED